robhanssen/glenlake-documents/resolutions/board_resulutions_boilerplate.md

 WHEREAS the whole of the Original Bylaws and the First Amendment will be known as the Bylaws;

-## Townhomes

-WHEREAS Article 5.2 of the Bylaws details certain rights and duties of the Townhome Committee;

 ## SC HOA Act of 2018

 WHEREAS The South Carolina Homeowners Association Act (“SC HOA Act”; S.C.
 Code Ann. § 27-30-110 et al) sets certain restrictions to the enforceability of governing documents, rules, regulations and amendments;

+## Townhome committee

+WHEREAS Article 5.2 of the Bylaws details certain rights and duties of the Townhome Committee;

 ## ARC